ABOUT & CONTACT

-I recently finished 33 Myths of the System, a guide to the Unhappy Supermind, which I’m going to give away soon, Belly Up TV, a six part cross between Monty Python, the Day Today and Bahubali, a novel, called Drowning is Fine, about crap sex, desperate penury and ecstatic revolution and another teevee show called Fired, a black comedy about working yourself to death.
+I recently finished 33 Myths of the System, a free guide to the Unhappy Supermind, Belly Up TV, a six part cross between Monty Python, the Day Today and Bahubali, a novel, called Drowning is Fine, about crap sex, desperate penury and ecstatic erotic revolution and another teevee show called Fired, a black comedy about working yourself to death.

 These last three aren’t likely to appear soon, but you never know.
 I’m not working on this site at the moment either.
 My first plan was for this to be a park for my books, then at the beginning of this year (2017) I decided I’d do a twelve-month of blog, but I had to stop at the end of June.
-I’m going to finish off the year in 2019, or, if civilisation is still around, 2037.
+I’m going to finish off the year in 2019, starting July.
 You can read the first six months here.

 And you can write to me at the email address on the picture.
 Please tell me a bit about yourself, because it’s nice to feel that you are talking to a flesh-and-blood person and not a disembodied virtual brain—but don’t worry if you would prefer just to write a few lines of anonymous abuse, because that too I will warmly welcome into my innermost.

 Note also there’s a mailing list pop up at the top of these pages (which you can dismiss).
 If you put your address there you’ll get very occasional news updates of my doings and froings.
 New books will be announced there too.
 I won’t put your name on the mailing list if you write to me though.